FIRST PAGE

 Ezra Pound

-In this haiku (poem) by a Western poet, the the title is an integral part of the whole.
+In this haiku (poem) by a Western poet, the title is an integral part of the whole.
 Other Western poets too have sought to capture of the haiku tradition, if not its metre.
 Adaptations have resulted.

 The haiku (hokku) was derived from the tanka poem.
 The haiku form first derived as its three opening lines.
 The content may contain allusions arrived at in another culture, that is, some words stand for (symbolise) something else, suggest something else, or refer to it.